evgongora/2024-PSE-Core-Program/Week 1/week1_answers.md

 What is the Poseidon hash function and why is it particularly useful in ZKPs?

 It's a hash function based in the Hades Strategy [GLR+20], a mixture of full nonlinear and partial nonlinear rounds, made with a sponge hash construction.
 It's less expensice and are designed to be very efficent as algebraic circuits.

+### Merkle Tree

+Can you describe the structure of a Merkle tree?

+It's a regular binary tree, leafs store hashes of chunks of data and applies a hash function to the right and left leafs then applies it to the parent node ending with a root hash.

+How are Merkle trees used within the blockchain context?

+A blockchain can potentially have thousands of blocks with thousands of transactions in each block.
+Memory space and computing power are two challenges, so it would be optimal to use as little data as possible for veryfing transactions.
+Merkle trees can reduce CPU processing and prove better security.

+Why are Merkle trees useful for efficient and secure verification of large data structures?

+It makes possible to simplify information when searching specific data inside a hash root, it searches specific nodes instead of large chunks of data or the full hash root.